War Driving from Fremont to Reno, Nevada

 English: The Gondola ride at Lake Tahoe, South Lake Tahoe, CA (Photo credit: Wikipedia)

-We arrived a with a little bit of sunlight to spare and immediately grabbed a quick bite at our favorite 24 hr. cafe inside the Horizon – – the spicy buffalo wings is always on our to-order list.
+We arrived with a little bit of sunlight to spare and immediately grabbed a quick bite at our favorite 24-hour cafe inside the Horizon—the spicy buffalo wings are always on our to-order list.

-Afterwards, it was back to Harvey’s, where we played our favorite nickel and penny slots…way until the early hours of Saturday.
+Afterward, it was back to Harvey’s, where we played our favorite nickel and penny slots until the early hours of Saturday.

 Waiting for the Netpliance iOpener hack parts

-The thing had been sitting on a makeshift shelf on the garage – very close to the roof.
-I had only tested it briefly after I had acquired it from an estate auction in Dec.
-2002 (too bad, I missed to get the compatible Canon printer in the same auction!!!
+The thing had been sitting on a makeshift shelf in the garage—very close to the roof.
+I had only tested it briefly after I acquired it from an estate auction in December 2002 (too bad I missed getting the compatible Canon printer in the same auction!!!
 Grrr).

-Back then, it was still fairly a popular hobby for hardware guys to hack this piece.
-But, back then, maybe I got too much stuff to attend to and forgot the iOpener altogether.
+Back then, hacking this piece was still a popular hobby for hardware guys.
+But maybe I had too much to attend to and forgot the iOpener altogether.

-Suddenly, last month – after I set up yet another PC/TV for my parents in our living room – using the assortment of PC hardware strewn in all parts of the garage – the final product doesn’t seem to appeal to me aesthetically.
+Last month, suddenly, after I set up yet another PC/TV for my parents in our living room using the assortment of PC hardware strewn in all parts of the garage, the final product didn’t seem to appeal to me aesthetically.
 Ding!
 Ding!
 Why not use a hacked iOpener instead?

-Maybe it’s fortuitous…Parts for the hack would have been considerably steeper had I done it earlier!
-Now, I’m simply waiting for the UPS truck to arrive!!!
+Maybe it’s fortuitous.
+Had I done the hack earlier, the prices for the parts would have been considerably steeper!
+Now, I’m simply waiting for the UPS truck to arrive!

 —notes: